 Budget safari holiday in South Africa

-South Africa is well-suited to budget travellers.
+South Africa is well-suited to budget.
 There are backpacker hostels and affordable B&Bs as well as self-catering options in all major centres.
 There are also very affordable and well-equipped campsites, usually with hot water in the ablution blocks and electricity.
 For transport, the perennially popular hop-on, hop-off Baz Bus connects Johannesburg to Cape Town via the uKhahlamba-Drakensberg, Durban, East London, Port Elizabeth and the Garden Route.
-Good and very affordable coach services run along these and most other trunk routes.
+Good and very affordable coach services run along with these and most other trunk routes.

-Most backpacker hostels offer or can arrange a variety of excursions - from half-day wine-tasting trips out of Cape Town to multi-night Kruger safaris out of Johannesburg - at prices that cater to their intended clientele.
+Most backpacker hostels offer or can arrange a variety of excursions - from half-day, wine-tasting trips out of Cape Town to multi-night Kruger safaris out of Johannesburg - at prices that cater to their intended clientele.
 Although restaurants in South Africa are very affordable by international standards, the cost of eating out three times a day will add up, and you can save a lot of money by self-catering and buying ingredients and drinks directly from supermarkets and liquor stores.

 You’ll be able to take advantage of some very generous low season pricing offered by several safari lodges depending on the time of year that you travel for your budget safari holiday in South Africa.

 Low season rates in South Africa are available from the beginning of May to the end of September when the country is experiencing its winter.
 Surprisingly, for Kruger National Park and many other private reserves in South Africa, this is not the rainy season.
 Rather, the rainy weather in Cape Town is to blame for the low season prices all around South Africa!